CCHP Speech & Language Therapy Referral

 The new core service offer means that families will be able to access SLT advice and support more quickly.
 Previously, children and young people were referred to the SLT team by health or education professionals for an assessment before receiving any further support, and they typically had to wait many weeks before receiving advice or therapy.

-In the future, families will be able to access telephone advice, school and nursery drop-in clinics, parent information sessions and online support in advance of an SLT assessment.
+Families can now access telephone advice, school and nursery drop-in clinics, parent information sessions and online support in advance of an SLT assessment.
 If a full assessment is also required, the child or young person will then be referred to the SLT team after receiving this initial support.
 This means that families won't have to wait so long before receiving the support they need.

 The changes will deliver: